Occupational segregation in a Roy model with composition preferences

 \blfootnote{ {The first version is of October 15, 2020.
 The present version is of \today.
-The authors gratefully acknowledge helpful discussions with Kalyan Chatterjee, Lena Edlund and Isma\"{e}l Mourifi\'e.
+The authors gratefully acknowledge helpful comments and suggestions from the associate editor and a referee, as well as helpful discussions with Kalyan Chatterjee, Lena Edlund and Isma\"{e}l Mourifi\'e.
 Correspondance address: Marc Henry, 522 Kern, Department of Economics, Penn State, University Park, PA 16802.
 E-mail: marc.henry@psu.edu.}}

 {